UOA-CS732-SE750-Students-2024/project-group-fuzzy-foxes/README.md

   2. Download the version suitable for your operating system (Windows, macOS, or Linux).
   3. Follow the installation instructions on the website to install Node.js and npm (included in the installation package).

-- This project requires MongoDB, If you don't have MongoDB (Recommend with MongoDBCompass) installed, follow these steps to install it:
+- This project requires MongoDB, If you don't have MongoDB (Recommended with MongoDBCompass) installed, follow these steps to install it:
   1. Go to [MongoDB Community Server Download](https://www.mongodb.com/try/download/community)
   2. Download the version suitable for your operating system (Windows, macOS, or Linux) and install it.
-  3. During installation, Recommend to chose also download and install MongoDBCompass which is a powerful GUI-based navigation tool.
+  3. During installation, it is recommended to choose both download and install MongoDBCompass which is a powerful GUI-based navigation tool.

 ## Future Plans